-3) Geography
+Element 3.
+Geography

 a.
-Develop and apply spatial perspective and geographic skills to make informed decisions regarding issues and current events at local, state, national and international levels, taking into account the world in spatial terms, places and regions, physical systems, human systems, human/environment interactions, and application of geography to issues and events.
+Develop and apply spatial perspective and geographic skills to make informed decisions regarding issues and current events at local, state, national and international levels, including the world in spatial terms, places and regions, physical systems, human systems, human/environment interactions, and application of geography to issues and events.